kabarton62/cybersec-tools-II/web_app_enum/exercise2.md

 ```

 Start a skipfish scan against Metasploitable2.
 The scan will take hours to complete.
-**Leave the scan running and capture a screenshot showing that the scan is running.**
+**Leave the scan running and capture a screenshot showing that the scan is running.** Stop the scan after 30 minutes with **CTRL-C**.

 Open another terminal (**CTRL+SHIFT+T**) and proceed to the next challenge while the skipfish scan continues to run.

 Examine the skipfish scan results after the scan finishes.
+Open a browser in Kali and browse to index.html in the directory for the skipfish results.
+For example:

+/tmp/skipfish_results/index.html

+Examine the critical vulnerabilities (those with the red icon).

 ### Challenge 4: wapiti